 This Day In Writing History

 On June 10th, 1928, the famous children's book writer and illustrator Maurice Sendak was born in Brooklyn, New York.
 His parents were Polish Jewish immigrants.
 Sendak was a sickly child and rarely went outside his apartment.
 Most of his knowledge of the world came from books.
 His father read to him every night before bed.
-As a boy, Sendak would lose many members of his extended family to the Holocaust.
+As a boy, Sendak would lose most of his extended family to the Holocaust.
 His parents were frequently in a state of grieving.
-His mother constantly hovered over him to make sure he was allright.
+His mother constantly hovered over him to make sure he was all right.

 In 1956, Sendak's first book, Kenny's Window, was published.
 His first sucessful book, The Sign On Rosie's Door, was published in 1960.
 It would be followed in 1962 by The Nutshell Library, a four-volume set of books: Chicken Soup With Rice (A Book Of Months), Alligators All Around (An Alphabet), One Was Johnny (A Counting Book), and Pierre (A Cautionary Tale).
 But it was Sendak's next book, Where The Wild Things Are (1963) that became his most famous.
 It was also controversial.

-In Where The Wild Things Are, a young boy named Max, wearing a wolf costume, makes mischief around the house and gets sent to bed without supper.
+In Where The Wild Things Are, Max, a young boy wearing a wolf costume, makes mischief around the house and gets sent to bed without supper.
 In his room, he imagines a mysterious forest growing and goes on an adventure, traveling to the land of the Wild Things - grotesque and fearsome looking monsters.
-Max stares them down and becomes the King of all Wild Things, but soon becomes lonely and homesick and returns to his room, where he finds his supper waiting for him.
+Max stares them down and becomes the King of all Wild Things, but soon, lonely and homesick, he returns to his room, where he finds his supper waiting for him.
 Parents complained about the frightening monsters and denounced the book as too scary for children.
 But it went on to become an all-time children's classic.

 Maurice Sendak would go on to write more great books.
 His most recent, a pop-up book called Mommy?, was published in 2006.
 In a 2008 interview in the New York Times, Sendak claimed that there were deliberate references to the Holocaust in In The Night Kitchen.
-The lookalike bakers had Hitler-like moustaches, and they attempted to bake Mickey in their oven.
-Sendak also came out as gay, claiming that, although he lived with his partner - Dr. Eugene Glynn, a psychoanalyst - for fifty years, (Glynn died in 2007) his parents never knew that he was gay.
+The lookalike bakers had Hitler-like mustaches, and they attempted to bake Mickey in their oven.
+Sendak also came out as gay, claiming that although he had lived with his partner (Dr. Eugene Glynn, a psychoanalyst) for fifty years, (Glynn died in 2007) his parents never knew that he was gay.
 "All I wanted was to be straight so my parents could be happy," Sendak said.
 "They never, never, never knew."